helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 ### or

-Returns the boolean or of the two arguments.
-It returns the first non-empty argument or the last argument.
+Returns the boolean OR of two or more arguments
+(the first non-empty argument, or the last argument).

 ```
 or .Arg1 .Arg2